mustafaascha/dsl/chapters/Matrix_expressions.md

 }
 ```

 In this implementation, we consider both `*` and `%*%` matrix multiplication, just so we would consider an R expression that actually uses matrix multiplication as such.
+Notice also that we consider calls that are parentheses.
+Parentheses are also function calls in R, and if we want to allow our language to use parentheses we have to deal with them---as here, where we just continue the recursion.
+We didn't have to worry about that when we explicitly wrote expressions using `m` and operator overloading, because there R already took care of giving parentheses the right semantics.

 For this function to work, it needs a so-called "quoted" expression to work with.
 If we write a raw expression in R, then R will try to evaluate it before we can manipulate it.
 We will get an error before we even get to rewriting the expression.